-On our trip from Malta to Sicily a homing pigeon actually landed on the boat and then got on top of my back while I was trying to take a nap on the aft deck!
-Read Sailing from Malta to Sicily including an amazing sunrise, two stow-aways, seasickness starting with Force 2 winds rising to Force 8!
+On our trip from Malta to Sicily, a homing pigeon actually landed on the boat and then got on top of my back while I was trying to take a nap on the aft deck!

 We put out breadcrumbs and a little dish of water.
 Either the birds were migrating or they, perhaps, were on a tanker or cruise ship and found themselves stuck out at sea?
 I’m not sure.
 We’re always happy to accommodate new guests – as long as it’s not a giant squid – the one that my mother warned me about after watching a National Geographic special.

-They all seemed to be feeding so they didn’t sail along the bow like the usual do.
+They all seemed to be feeding so they didn’t sail along with the bow as the usual do.
 One pod did come over to say ‘hi’ but quickly carried on.
 I tried my best to get a picture but they all seemed to be swimming very fast!

 The engine went on and we motored along across the flat calm Ionian Sea

-Heck, it was flat calm – I could have done one-legged yoga balancing poses if I wanted to but that would have been far to ambitious!
+Heck, it was flat calm – I could have done one-legged yoga balancing poses if I wanted to but that would have been far too ambitious!

 When dinner approached I heated up the chicken soup and made some garlic bread cubes – I suppose they’re homemade crotons.
 You toast bread and then rub fresh garlic across both sides and then cut into cubes.
 Another excellent addition to my culinary skills from Stefano.